smikhalevski/mfml/README.md

 # Motivation

+The main idea is that i18n messages are part of the code, and the application's code should be split into dynamically loaded chunks that include the required translations.
+When translations change, a new version of the application should be released.

 Splitting the app code into chunks and loading those chunks at runtime is usually handled by a bundler.
-Modern i18n tools, such as `i18next`, rely on JSON files that are baked into an application bundle or loaded asynchronously.
+Modern i18n tools, such as `i18next`, rely on JSON files that are either baked into the application bundle or loaded asynchronously.
 This approach has several downsides:

-- You have to somehow split your translations into separate JSON files before bundling.
-Otherwise, your clients would have to download all translations at application start;
+- You must split your messages into separate JSON files before bundling.
+Otherwise, clients will have to download all messages when the application starts.

-- You have to load translations manually when they are needed;
+- You need to load messages manually when they're required.

-- Non-used translations are still bundled and loaded unless you manually delete them;
+- Unused messages remain bundled and loaded unless you remove them manually.

-- Errors, such as missed interpolation parameters and illegal parameter types, are thrown at runtime.
+- Errors, such as missing interpolation parameters or invalid parameter types, are only caught at runtime.

-All the above is highly error-prone due to the human factor.
+All of the above is highly error-prone due to human factors.

-MFML compiles translations into message functions that you can import as a module into your code.
-This approach provides multiple benefits:
+MFML compiles messages into functions that can be imported as modules in your code.
+This approach offers multiple
+benefits:

-- Message functions are bundled and loaded along with your code.
-So you don't have to manage the translation loading process manually;
+- Message functions are bundled and loaded together with your code, so you don't need to manage translation loading manually.

-- Message functions are tree-shakeable, so chunks assembled by a bundler would contain only used translations;
+- Message functions are tree-shakeable, ensuring that the chunks produced by the bundler contain only the translations actually used.

 - Message functions can be type-checked at compile time.
-So you won't forget that translation required a parameter, or a parameter must be of a particular type.
-Change in the translation key would require changes in modules that import a corresponding message function.
-Otherwise, a type checker, or a bundler would signal you that the imported function is missing;
+This ensures you won't forget required parameters or use parameters of the wrong type.
+If a message key changes, the modules importing the corresponding message function will need to be updated — otherwise, the type checker or bundler will alert you that the imported function is missing.

-- Message functions use a runtime to render the translation.
-Runtimes can produce React elements, plain strings, or any other output you need.
+- Message functions use a runtime to render the message.
+The runtime can produce React elements, plain strings, or any other output format you need.

 <!--/ARTICLE-->